xsdk-project/MathPackagesTraining2023/pages/setup_instructions.md

 Please complete the following _required_ steps prior to the beginning of the session on Tuesday, August 10th.

-1. Log Into Cooley
+1. Log into Theta, then ssh from there to one of the GPU service nodes
   * Use secure shell with compression, and trusted X forwarding enabled
 ```
-ssh -l <username> -C -Y cooley.alcf.anl.gov
+ssh -l <username> -Y theta.alcf.anl.gov
+ssh -Y thetagpusn1  # or thetagpusn2
 ```
 1. Copy Installed Software
-* Once you are logged into Cooley, please execute the following instruction to create a local, editable copy of numerical package software.
+* Once you are logged into Theta, please execute the following instruction to create a local, editable copy of numerical package software.
 ```
 cd ~